JNoris/Capstone-Project/README.md

-# Final-Capstone-Project
+# Capstone-Project
-Final Capstone Project meant to liberate all people from their diminutive lives
+Capstone Project meant to liberate all people from their diminutive lives

 Installing Source Control:
 First of all, you must have the github extension/setting/whatever installed on whichever IDE you are currently using.